 The All-Cause Hospital Readmission Measure is an inverse measure.
 That means, the lower the numerator, the better score it will yield.

 It is subject to the same benchmarking criteria, scoring deciles, and floor of 3 points that is applicable to other quality measures.
 So if your group meets the applicability and Case Minimum criteria, you will score a minimum of 3 points for this measure.
 However, it is important to note that CMS will only calculate and score the Readmission Measure if your group has submitted data for the other two performance categories – Promoting Interoperability (PI) and Improvement Activities (IA).
 This is to prevent the groups not reporting other measures be scored under the Quality category just for this measure and get credit for it.
 Seems fair.

 Determine the best measures to submit and the best way to submit them with MyMipsScore.
-Get help for the 2018 submissions and get started for the 2019 MIPS performance year.
+Get started for the 2019 MIPS performance year.